etowle/1822/README.md

 ### I found a bug!
 I am relatively new to 18xx games, so it's very likely there are a few bugs.
 This is also my first project using JavaScript/Google Apps Script.
 Please open an issue for problems that you find.
 It would be very helpful if you can provide a link to an example sheet for which the round generator behaves incorrectly.

+### Does this work on mobile?

+No. Unfortunately, the user-interface environment invoked by the script is not supported on Google Sheets mobile apps.